killerstorm/rell/doc/guide/modules.rst

     module;

-    // classes, operations, queries, functions and other definitions
+    // entities, operations, queries, functions and other definitions

 If a ``.rell`` file has no module header, it is a part of a directory-module.
 All such ``.rell`` files in a directory belong to the same directory-module.
 An exception is a file called ``module.rell``: it always belongs to a directory-module,